tasmota/docs/Upgrading.md

 _**The first rule of upgrading: If it ain't broke, don't fix it!**_
 In other words, ensure that there is a good reason to mess with a working installation (e.g., a need to use a new feature or address a found problem fixed in a more current version).

+> [!TIP]
-**Any time you upgrade it is highly recommended that you [back up your device settings](#device-settings).
-It is easily done in webUI under ***"Configuration - Backup Config"*** page.**
+>Any time you upgrade it is highly recommended that you [back up your device settings](#Backing-Up-Settings).
+It is easily done in webUI under *Configuration - Backup Config"* page in the webUI

 ## OTA Upgrade
-Upgrading the device firmware [over-the-air](https://en.wikipedia.org/wiki/Over-the-air_programming) is the convenient way to upgrade.
+Upgrading the device firmware [over-the-air](https://en.wikipedia.org/wiki/Over-the-air_programming), or OTA, is the convenient way to upgrade.
 Open a web browser to you device's web UI and select Firmware Upgrade.

   ![Upgrading_1](https://user-images.githubusercontent.com/5904370/68962045-fbaaf380-07d3-11ea-9736-a44c13ef7653.png)